The Battle between Daphnia and Spiny Water Flea

 Since 2009, Lake Mendota has lost more than half of the biomass of Daphnia pulicaria.
 This is partly because the highest densities of Spiny Water Flea occur in the fall season.
 Fall is when Daphnia should be producing resting eggs to reinvigorate the population when spring comes.

 Now that Spiny Water Fleas have invaded the Madison lakes, the most important thing we can do is to make sure that we do not spread them further.

-To prevent the spread of Spiny Water Flea, follow Wisconsin Department of Natural Resources regulations, including draining all water from your boat and thoroughly washing it before taking your boat anywhere else.
+To prevent the spread of Spiny Water Flea, follow Wisconsin Department of Natural Resources regulations.
+Preventative action include draining all water from your boat and thoroughly washing it before taking your boat anywhere else.

-Read more about the dynamics between these two species and water quality in our lake in this Center for Limnology post: “Tiny invasive species eats enough to devour an entire city.”
+Read more about the dynamics between these two species and water quality in our lakes in this Center for Limnology post: “Tiny invasive species eats enough to devour an entire city.”

 So where does that leave us?

 Once an invasive species enters a lake, there’s not too much we can do.
 But we CAN control phosphorus pollution, which is the main culprit behind smelly algae blooms and closed beaches.